-- Adding issues that exist in JIRA to the structure;

-- Moving issues within the structure;

-- Removing issues from the structure.
+- Adding issues (see page 42) that exist in JIRA to the structure; - Moving issues (see page 43) within the structure; - Removing issues (see page 44) from the structure.

 There are several ways to make these changes.
-Some of these operations can be applied to a group of issues and some to individual issues only.
+Some of these operations can be applied to a group of issues (see page 44) and some to individual issues only.
 See the respective subsections for more details.

-See also: Creating New Issues
+See also: Creating New Issues (see page 51)